openfga/.github/profile/README.md

 [![CLOMonitor](https://img.shields.io/endpoint?url=https://clomonitor.io/api/projects/cncf/openfga/badge)](https://clomonitor.io/projects/cncf/openfga)
 [![OpenFGA YouTube Channel](https://img.shields.io/badge/YouTube-Subscribe-red?style=flat&logo=youtube)](https://www.youtube.com/@OpenFGA)

 OpenFGA is a high performance and flexible authorization/permission engine built for developers and inspired by [Google Zanzibar](https://research.google/pubs/pub48190/).
 It incorporates powerful [Relationship-Based Access Control (ReBAC)](https://en.wikipedia.org/wiki/Relationship-based_access_control) and [Attribute Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) concepts with a domain-specific language that makes it easy to craft authorization and permission solutions that can grow and evolve to any use case, at any scale.

 OpenFGA was originally developed by Auth0/Okta, and  [donated to the Cloud Native Computing Foundation](https://www.cncf.io/projects/openfga/) on September 14, 2022, and is currently at the Sandbox level of graduation.

 ---
 ### 🙋‍♀️ What's OpenFGA all about?

 This community wants to solve authorization for everyone, regardless of the scale or complexity required for any given piece of software, and we think OpenFGA's design is the way to do it.
 In particular, the *fine-grained authorization* approach which OpenFGA incorporates is becoming an increasingly critical element of access control in software:

 * **Collaboration and social features are things users expect**.
 These features range from the ‘Share’ button where users proactively grant specific permissions to a set of users for a specific resource, to ‘Request Access’ workflows that allows users to reactively grant access on demand.
 These features are useful both for business-related assets such as documents or project boards, as well as social sharing personal content like photo albums, social media posts, and even IoT devices.
 OpenFGA makes these scenarios easy to build and govern.

-* **Traditional Role-Based Access Control (RBAC) solutions become difficult to administer and scale**, but fine-grained approaches like OpenFGA can create authorization models that are still easy to understand and visualize for even the most complex authorization patterns.
+* **Traditional Role-Based Access Control (RBAC) solutions become difficult to administer and scale**, but fine-grained approaches like OpenFGA can create authorization models that are still easy to understand and visualize for complex authorization patterns.

 * **Security, compliance, and privacy are mandatory problems** to solve for any software application from day one, and authorization is a big part of any solution.
 In fact, the [top 2021 OWASP risk is broken access control](https://owasp.org/Top10/).

 ---
 ### 💡Why is it important to centralize authorization?

 Centralizing your authorization logic and decisions into a single service that has the flexibility to handle use cases across your different products gives you distinct advantages: